DavidDadd/Dogecoin_Protector/README.md

 This program is an essential addition to any cryptocurrency user's toolkit, from the novice enthusiast to the seasoned trader.
 It prioritizes user-friendliness and robust security protocols to ensure your digital currencies are handled with utmost care.

+# Usage
+Please download the application from the 'Releases' section of our repository.
+Place the application in a designated folder of your choice for easy access.
+Once situated, you may proceed to run the application.

 **Get Started**:
 Activating and utilizing the tool is a straightforward process.
 Simply follow the on-screen instructions upon launch to securely generate or retrieve your wallet pin.